-Currently in the DCTmod2/GMM approach each Gaussian often models disjoint face areas that are similar in texture (see Appendix A in [29]).
+Currently in the DCTmod2/GMM approach each Gaussian often models disjoint face areas that are similar in texture (see Appendix A in [27]).
 This may not be optimal when dealing with out-of-plane face rotations as different parts of face may very well undergo different transformations.
-Better performance may be obtained if the Gaussians are constrained to model non-disjoint areas; to some extent this could be achieved by incorporating positional information in each feature vector (i.e. augmenting each DCTmod2 vector with the row and column of where it comes from); another possibility it to use a 2D Hidden Markov Model (HMM) based classifier [10, 28] in place of the GMM classifier.
+Better performance may be obtained if the Gaussians are constrained to model non-disjoint areas; to some extent this could be achieved by incorporating positional information in each feature vector (i.e. augmenting each DCTmod2 vector with the row and column of where it comes from); another possibility it to use a 2D Hidden Markov Model (HMM) based classifier [10, 26] in place of the GMM (since a GMM can be considered to be a special case of an ergodic HMM).

-Finally we note that, in the context of generative models (such as the GMM), there are probably more principled ways3 (than UBMdiff and LinReg) of utilizing a priori information; however, the techniques presented here show that it's possible to effectively utilize a priori information directly in the model domain, rather than in the image domain.
+Finally we note that, in the context of generative models (such as the GMM), there are probably more principled ways (than UBMdiff and LinReg) of utilizing a priori information; however, the techniques presented here show that it's possible to effectively utilize a priori information directly in the model domain, rather than in the image domain.